ncatlab/nlab-content/pages/5/5/7/6/26755/content.md

 Equality almost everywhere implies weak equality almost everywhere.
 The converse is true if $(X',M',N')$ is countably separated (Fremlin, Proposition 343F), i.e., there is a countable subset $M''\subset M'$ that covers $X'$ and for any two points of $X'$ there is an element of $M''$ that contains exactly one of them.

-An enhanced measurable space is countable separated if and only if it admits an injective measurable function into real numbers.
+An enhanced measurable space is __countably separated__ if it admits an injective measurable function into real numbers.
 Most measurable spaces (other than some counterexamples) in an introductory real analysis book are countably separated, which explains why the finer equivalence relation of equality almost everywhere is sufficient for many practical purposes.

-### Defect: precomposition does not respect equality almost everywhere
+### Precomposition does not respect equality almost everywhere

 Just like postcomposition, precomposition does not respect equality (or weak equality) almost everywhere.